DEVOPS-PROJECTS-ORGANIZATION/Servers-0.2.0/README.md

 [BuildKit](https://github.com/moby/buildkit) is used for building container images.

-In order to build **appServerRuntime** image run the following command (Dockerfile has to be in current working direcotry and allowed values for stage are dev, test, prod):
+In order to build **appServerRuntime** image run the following command (Dockerfile has to be in current working directory and allowed values for stage are dev, test, prod):

 ```shell
 DOCKER_BUILDKIT=1 docker build --target appServerRuntime --build-arg STAGE=dev -t danijelradakovic/servers:0.2.0 .
 ```

-In order to build **appWebServerRuntime** image run the following command (Dockerfile has to be in current working direcotry and allowed values for stage are dev, test, prod):
+In order to build **appWebServerRuntime** image run the following command (Dockerfile has to be in current working directory and allowed values for stage are dev, test, prod):
 ```shell
 DOCKER_BUILDKIT=1 docker build --target appWebServerRuntime --build-arg STAGE=dev -t danijelradakovic/servers:0.2.1 .
 ```